rackspace/rack/docs/configuration.rst

     rack servers instance list --profile another-profile

-Note that not all (or any) of the authentication parameters have to be set in the config file.
+Note that none of the authentication parameters have to be set in the config file.
 Parameters not set there will be looked for elsewhere.